SySS-Research/smbcrawler/README.md

 ### Typical workflow

-It makes sense to first run SmbCrawler with crawling depth 0 to get an idea of what you're dealing with.
+It makes sense to first run SmbCrawler with crawling depth 1 to get an idea of what you're dealing with.
 In this first run, you can enable the write check with `-w`:

 ```
-$ smbcrawler -C permissions_check.crwl crawl -D0 -t10 -w \
+$ smbcrawler -C permissions_check.crwl crawl -D1 -t10 -w \
     -i <INPUT FILE> -u <USER> -d <DOMAIN> -p <PASSWORD>
 ```

+Note that this checks for write and read premissions in the root directory of each share only.
+Only a full run will tell you more about how deep the read permissions go.

-Afterwards, you can identify interesting and boring shares for your next run or several runs.
+After the initial permissions check, you can identify interesting and boring shares for your next run or several runs.
 Some shares like `SYSVOL` and `NETLOGON` appear many times, so you should set the crawl depth to zero on your next run and pick one host to scan these duplicate shares in a third run.
 Here is an example:

 ```
 $ smbcrawler -C dc_only.crwl crawl -D -1 <DC IP> \